2025 Fantasy Football Week 7 Trade Value Chart: Running Backs

 Cam Skattebo rushed for 98 yards on 19 carries and three TDs on Thursday night, doing it in primetime, and despite Tyrone Tracy‘s return to the field.
 He’ll be near impossible to get a good deal for now and made as solid a case one can to remain the primary back going forward whether Tracy is active or not.

 Christian McCaffrey backflipped up to number 2 in our RB ranks, and why not?
-He’s been the same CMC, as only he and Jonathan Taylor are averaging over 20 half-PPR points-per-game heading into Monday Night Football.
+He’s been the same CMC, as only he and two other backs are averaging over 20 half-PPR points-per-game.

 Running Back Fallers